josesa-xx/selenium-tests/standalone-docker/README.md

 # Purpose

+This sample ilustrates a possible way to test a web application in selenium using docker-compose for a self-contained environment.

 Unfortunatelly the docker node/standalone currently doesn't cope well with the containers dns names inside the docker compose environment.

 # Usage